 Thoai Ngo is the director of the Population Council’s Poverty, Gender, and Youth (PGY) Program overseeing efforts to develop and test innovative solutions, and scale up successful strategies to improve the well-being of adolescents, particularly adolescent girls, accelerate positive demographic trends, and strengthen the resilience of vulnerable populations to adapt to environmental shocks and stressors.
-Ngo also directs the Population Council’s new Girl Innovation, Research and Learning (GIRL) Center, which generates and translates high-quality evidence to transform the lives of adolescent girls.
+In 2017, together with a team of people at the Council, Ngo established the Girl Innovation, Research and Learning (GIRL) Center, which generates and translates high-quality evidence on adolescents to support investment that transforms their lives.

 As an epidemiologist and evaluation specialist, Ngo’s research has been focused the young and urban poor populations in low and middle income countries.
 Primarily, he has been designing and evaluating the most effective, affordable, and innovative interventions and programs in sexual and reproductive health, including family planning, sexually transmitted infections, HIV/AIDS, and safe abortion.
 His focus has been testing the effectiveness of various innovations, including cash-transfer, health-financing, mHealth, social-franchising, and task-sharing of health service delivery.
 And his expertise in research and evaluations has helped to improve the delivery of sexual and reproductive health services to men and women around the world ensuring their access to high-quality services.
 Ngo’s research on the expansion of family planning and safe abortion has been well-cited and used to inform international and national guidelines, policies, and programs.